tindyc/skydive-forecast/README.md

 ## ✨ Features

+## ✨ Features

-- **UK Dropzones** – now includes *all official [British Skydiving](https://britishskydiving.org/find-drop-zone/) dropzones* (scraped automatically).
+- **UK Dropzones** – now includes *all official [British Skydiving](https://britishskydiving.org/find-drop-zone/)* dropzones (scraped automatically).

+- **🔍 Smart Dropzone Search** – find your DZ quickly with a styled search bar:
+  - Autocomplete suggestions appear as you type.
+  - Navigate with **⬆️ / ⬇️ keys** and press **Enter** to jump directly.
+  - Mobile-friendly and centered design for easy use on any screen.

-- **Beginner vs Experienced** – conditions are assessed differently depending on skill level.
+- **Beginner vs Experienced** – conditions assessed differently depending on skill level.

-- **Weather Insights** – daily forecasts: temperature, rain, wind (in mph), cloud cover, and a simple description.
+- **Weather Insights** – daily forecasts include:
+  - 🌡 Temperature
+  - 🌧 Rain chance
+  - 💨 Wind speed (mph)
+  - ☁️ Cloud cover
+  - ✍️ A simple description of conditions

 - **Safe/No Jump Indicators** – “GOOD ✅” or “NO Jumping ❌” guidance for each day.

-- **Mobile-friendly UI** – scrollable forecast cards and responsive design.
+- **Mobile-friendly UI** – scrollable forecast cards and responsive layout.

-- **Educational Tooltips** – explain safe conditions, sourced from British Skydiving.
+- **Educational Tooltips** – explain safe skydiving conditions, sourced from [British Skydiving](https://britishskydiving.org/).

 ---